nikic/nikic.github.com/_posts/2012-02-02-Pointer-magic-for-efficient-dynamic-value-representations.markdown

 }
 {% endhighlight %}

-This straightforward approach has several problems: The size of the above object would be 16 bytes = 128 bits (on a 64 bit machine).
-This is a size that you wouldn't just pass around by value.
-So you need to allocate it on the heap and use a pointer to it.
-Allocating stuff on the heap is slow and incurs memory overhead.
-When using the value later it has to be fetched from the heap, which is again slow.
+The problem with this straightforward approach is that the size of the above object would be 16 bytes = 128 bits (on a 64 bit machine), even though the actual information content is much lower (any individual value can be stored in 64 bits or less).
+Especially if this value structure is stored in an array, the overhead quickly adds up.
+Even outside of arrays, simply passing around this structure will already take up two 64 bit registers, and so on.

-So what we want is to make values smaller and move them off the heap.
-Before we get to that, let's first have a look at a technique called pointer tagging:
+So what we want is to make values smaller, ideally reducing them to just the size of the payload.
+Before we get to that for the general case, let's first have a look at a technique called pointer
+tagging:

 An interlude: Pointer tagging
 -----------------------------

 Have a look at the above structure again.
-It consists of a union, which has a size of 8 bytes, and an integer which fits into a single byte (a `char`).
+It consists of a union, which has a size of 8 bytes, and an integer which could fit into a single byte (a `char`).
 So theoretically the total size should be 9 bytes.
 But it's not - it's 16 bytes.
 This is because the compiler adds padding to the data structure in order to align it in memory.